 INTRODUCTION

-Hypertrophic cardiomyopathy (HCM) is a complex cardiovascular disorder defined by unexplained left ventricular hypertrophy.
+Hypertrophic cardiomyopathy (HCM) is a complex cardiovascular disorder defined by left ventricular hypertrophy, not explained by an increased afterload.
 Although HCM can arise from different etiologies, a considerable proportion of disease is attributable to variants in genes encoding sarcomere proteins, most frequently MYH7, MYBPC3, TNNT2, and TNNI3.1,2 Prior studies have investigated the impact of specific genetic mutations and sarcomere variants overall on HCM phenotypes and outcomes.3–5 However, patients with sarcomeric HCM have not previously been comprehensively compared to those with non-sarcomeric HCM where a genetic etiology remains elusive despite genetic testing.
 Understanding the differences in disease progression, the influence of comorbidities, and drivers of adverse outcomes between these two groups is necessary to optimize the care of individual patients and their families.
 This study aims to contrast the experience of patients with sarcomeric and non-sarcomeric HCM, with a particular focus on assessing the impact of comorbidities and characterizing longitudinal clinical course.
 By analyzing a large cohort of genotyped HCM patients, we seek to uncover patterns that may provide valuable insights into disease development, progression, and risk stratification, thus enabling more personalized clinical management of HCM.

 METHODS: